Transformative Actions Program (TAP)

 Who is behind the TAP?

-ICLEI – Local Governments for Sustainability leads the initiative supported by a multitude of partners specialized in climate finance and investments.
+ICLEI – Local Governments for Sustainability leads the initiative supported by a consortium of specialized partners.

 Why partner with us

 The exposure and feedback we received from the financial experts were very constructive in helping us to develop our project proposal even further.